CMV seronegative components

 Some red cell and platelet donations (from donors previously testing Cytomegalovirus (CMV) negative and new donors) are screened by the Blood Service for the presence of CMV antibodies to provide a CMV seronegative inventory of cellular components.

-Transmission of CMV disease is associated with cellular blood components.
-Hence, fresh frozen plasma, cryoprecipitate and other plasma-derived blood components do not require special testing.
+As transmission of CMV disease is associated with cellular components, donations manufactured into fresh frozen plasma, cryoprecipitate and other plasma-derived blood components do not require CMV screening.

 recipients of allogeneic or autologous stem cell, bone marrow or solid organ transplants

 recipients of highly immunosuppressive chemotherapy (eg, leukaemia or lymphoma)

 - pregnant women who require transfusion regardless of CMV status

 When CMV seronegative blood components are required, the following recommendations should be followed:

 If not available, leucocyte depleted components are considered to offer a high level of safety in preventing CMV transmission but are not universally believed to be equivalent to CMV seronegative components

 - Carefully monitor for CMV infection and disease in high risk patients.
 The additional benefit of leucocyte depletion in preventing transfusion transmitted CMV infection, in the context of the sole use of CMV seronegative components, is unknown.